-Indiana Principal Institute
+Indiana Principal Leadership Institute

-Created by the Indiana General Assembly in 2013, IPLI is a byproduct of a bipartisan effort to strengthen education in our state by focusing on how to better support our principals to lead in their schools and their communities.
+Created by the Indiana General Assembly in 2013, IPLI is a byproduct of a bipartisan effort to strengthen education in our state by focusing on how to support our principals better to lead in their schools and their communities.
 According to the Indiana Code (IC 21-41-11), "To be eligible for admission to the Institute, a participant must be a practicing public school principal for a public school located in Indiana.
 Admission preference must be given to those school principals who have at least three (3) years of administrative experience in Indiana public schools and intend to continue as public school principals."

-This two-year institute is designed to address the professional needs of Indiana principals with an emphasis on student success.
-In year one, the focus is on the principal and increasing a principal's capacity to address the current needs of his/her school, such as his or her own abilities to effect change through teacher evaluation models, student performance, community involvement, and/or shaping a strong school culture.
+This two-year institute is designed to address the professional needs of Indiana principals, emphasizing student success.
+In year one, the focus is on the principal and increasing a principal's capacity to address his/her school's current needs, such as his or her abilities to effect change through teacher evaluation models, student performance, community involvement, and shaping strong school culture.
 Again, the focus will be on the principal's "capacity."
-Principals will collect data from their staffs about their leadership skills and the culture of their schools.
-With this information, principals identify key leadership skills to address using an action research model in the development of an improvement plan.
+Principals will collect data from their staff about their leadership skills and the culture of their schools.
+With this information, principals identify key leadership skills to address using an action research model to develop an improvement plan.

 Near the mid-point of the first year, discussions will begin to drift toward building-level dynamics.
-While the focus will never be completely away from the individual principal, the interaction of personal and organizational capacities and goals will be addressed.
-In year two, principals are asked to select two teacher-leaders to join them in an intensive study of their schools using their current school improvement planning process and the Marzano High Reliability SchoolsTM framework.
-Utilizing existing school data plus the High Reliability SchoolsTM data, these leadership teams will study research-based practices to aid in the development of their school improvement plans utilizing an action research model.
+While the focus will never be entirely away from the individual principal, the interaction of personal and organizational capacities and goals will be addressed.
+In year two, principals are asked to select two teacher-leaders to join them in an intensive study of their schools using their current school improvement planning process and the Marzano High-Reliability SchoolsTM framework.
+Utilizing existing school data plus the High-Reliability SchoolsTM data, these leadership teams will study research-based practices to develop their school improvement plans using an action research model.

 Approximately 50 principal participants will comprise each annual institute cohort.
 Regional focus-cohorts of 5-6 participants will be developed, guided by trained mentors who have demonstrated successful school leadership.
-In addition to meeting during IPLI Seminars, these focus-cohorts will meet regionally in August, October, February, March, and May/June of each year.
+In addition to meeting during IPLI Seminars, the focus-cohorts will meet regionally in August, October, February, March, and May/June.

 Additional benefits include:

-- Five yearly seminars featuring nationally-recognized school leaders; - Access to resources to support the needs of principals and their schools including those from the Marzano Research High Reliability SchoolsTM Network; - Two-year membership in the Indiana Association of School Principals; - Two-year registration for the Indiana Association of School Principals Fall Conference; - Two-year registration for the Ed Leaders Network: An on-demand professional development website to enhance one's educational leadership www.edleadersnetwork.org; - An opportunity to enroll in 12 university credits toward the Indiana State University Educational Specialist's program at a significantly reduced tuition rate; and - 45 Professional Growth Plan (PGP) points for each year of participation.
-Completion of IPLI also fulfills IMAP requirements.
+- Five yearly seminars featuring nationally-recognized school leaders; - Access to resources to support the needs of principals and their schools, including those from the Marzano Research High-Reliability SchoolsTM Network; - A two-year membership in the Indiana Association of School Principals; - Two-year registration for the Indiana Association of School Principals Fall Conference; - Two-year registration for the Ed Leaders Network: An on-demand professional development website to enhance one's educational leadership - www.edleadersnetwork.org; - An opportunity to enroll in 12 university credits toward the Indiana State University Educational Specialist's program at a significantly reduced tuition rate; and - 45 Professional Growth Plan (PGP) points for each year of participation.
+The completion of IPLI also fulfills IMAP requirements.